Zoarial94/PS-AddressBook/README.md

 >As a user, I want to delete contacts based on phone numbers, so i keep my contact list clean.

 **Instructions and Assumptions:**

-*The Clients are Jafer and Leah.
+The Clients are Jafer and Leah
 * [x] Git and GitHub repo with all members of the group
 * [x] A Trello board with the user stories and all members of the group included
 * [x] Maven project